 In the analysis, location and temporal effect are defined as fixed and smooth effects (L136), but in the results, these are presented as random effects (L238).

 On the first point, the reviewer is correct in stating that all terms used a scalar-on-function regression, with the activity density being the response.
-We have the mgcv model formula to the Supplemental along with a list of terms in order to explain this better.
+We have now added the model formula, expressed using the syntax of the mgcv R package, to the Supplemental along with a list of terms in order to explain this better.

 On the reviewer’s second point, all penalized smoothers are technically “random effects”, as the coefficients (β) for each basis function are drawn from multivariate normal prior (β ~ N(0, σ2S-/λ), where σ2 is the variance, S is the smoothing penalty matrix and λ is the smoothing parameter), and are estimated in exactly the same way as traditional random-intercepts coefficients (see section 4.2 of Wood 2017).
 However, this terminology is not commonly used in ecology and could be confusing, so we have changed “random effect” to “smoother” throughout the text to clarify this.